Thursday Bullet Points – 1/16/2014: The Coaches EditionChristy Vutam | January 16, 2014

 She’s not a big fan of my forehand.
 This has resulted in me not being confident in my forehand so I’m not confident in either of my groundstrokes and my game has worsened.
 Thanks, Coach.
 Because, you know, how her charges’ minds work is her fault.

-- My coach found out my brother used to be the number one junior tennis player in the state and asked me why I didn’t tell her this vital nugget of information.
+- Coach #1A found out my brother used to be the number one junior tennis player in the state and asked me why I didn’t tell her this vital nugget of information.
 She’s thrilled that I’m related to someone so gifted because it means I legitimately can improve thanks to my awesome sports genes.
 And here I’d been thinking my hard work along with her coaching would make me be a better tennis player.
 Silly, Rabbit!

 - What the heck does “good miss” mean?
 I’m onto this ploy of tennis coaches.
 They say “Good miss!” every fifth or so attempt of ours just to keep our spirits up as we mishit the ball for the umpteenth consecutive time.